PNNL-CompBio/MPNST-PDX-MT/EXACT-pipeline/README.md

-# MPNST-PDX-MT
+# Ex vivo assessment of combination therapies (EXACT): An integrated platform to discover combination cancer treatments
-Here we have our analysis and modeling of drug response in MPNST PDX-MT samples.
 The goal of this project is to leverage a diverse set of microtissue models grown from patient-derived xenografts (PDX-MT) to identify potential drug combinations that could be used to treat MPNST patients.